willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 KlipperScreen will be restarted and hopefully you are now running the enhanced version!

 **Notes:**

+1: Depending on what you have done with git before on your rpi, the `git pull` operation may require two more steps (you will see in the warning):

+    > git config --global user.email "you@example.com"
+    > git config --global user.name "First Last"
+    > git pull

+(CTRL-X out of any editor that pops up -- you can ignore this and the identification doesn't have to be real)

-1. The install updates moonraker so that KlipperScreen-happy_hare can be upgraded with update-manager.
+2: The install updates moonraker so that KlipperScreen-happy_hare can be upgraded with update-manager.
 It comments out the original and inserts Happy Hare specific logic.
 The one consequence of this is that you may see the following warning from Moonraker:

 ![ercf_panel_printing](docs/img/ercf/moonraker_warning.png)

 This is simply because I didn't want to call my software by the original name "KlipperScreen".
 The fix this, click on the bell icon with line through it and select "Never" so the warning never appears again.
 Note that the functionality of restarting "KlipperScreen" is still available via Mainsail.

-2. If you are installing on a rpi without Klipper and printer attached the install will not be able to find the Klipper "config" directory where the `KlipperScreen.conf` and `ercf_klipperscreen.conf` should be placed.
+3: If you are installing on a rpi without Klipper and printer attached the install will not be able to find the Klipper "config" directory where the `KlipperScreen.conf` and `ercf_klipperscreen.conf` should be placed.
 To fix this, specify a `-c <config_dir>` option to the install line and specify a valid directory where KlipperScreen is expecting to see its config files.

 **Expert tip:**
 The last step of running './install_ks -g <num_gates>' can be run many times.. if you customize the ERCF part of the KlipperScreen menu and want to make use of the "replicator" function that will automatically replicate menu options for the configured number of gates, you can edit menus.conf and reference the templating there.